codenvibes/simple_shell/README.md

 - Who designed and implemented the original Unix operating system<div>The original Unix operating system was designed and implemented by Ken Thompson, Dennis Ritchie, and others at Bell Labs in the early 1970s.</div>
 - Who wrote the first version of the UNIX shell<div>The first version of the Unix shell, known as the "Thompson shell" or "sh", was written by Ken Thompson himself</div>
-- Who invented the B programming language (the direct predecessor to the C programming language)<p>The B programming language, which was a direct predecessor to the C programming language, was also created by Ken Thompson.</p>
+- Who invented the B programming language (the direct predecessor to the C programming language)<div>The B programming language, which was a direct predecessor to the C programming language, was also created by Ken Thompson.</div>
-- Who is Ken Thompson<p>Ken Thompson is a computer scientist and one of the key figures in the development of Unix and the C programming language.
-He is known for his contributions to the original Unix operating system, the creation of the B programming language, and his work on the development of the Plan 9 operating system and the Go programming language.</p>
+- Who is Ken Thompson<div>Ken Thompson is a computer scientist and one of the key figures in the development of Unix and the C programming language.
+He is known for his contributions to the original Unix operating system, the creation of the B programming language, and his work on the development of the Plan 9 operating system and the Go programming language.</div>
-- How does a shell work<p>A shell is a command-line interpreter that provides an interface for users to interact with the operating system.
+- How does a shell work<div>A shell is a command-line interpreter that provides an interface for users to interact with the operating system.
 It reads commands from the user, interprets them, and executes the corresponding programs or actions.
-The shell also provides features such as input/output redirection, piping, scripting capabilities, and more.</p>
+The shell also provides features such as input/output redirection, piping, scripting capabilities, and more.</div>
 - What is a pid and a ppid
 - How to manipulate the environment of the current process
 - What is the difference between a function and a system call